 QuickSearch is the simple search option at the top of the Libraries homepage.
-It provides quick access to most of the the Libraries' article databases, as well as the catalog, and other resources.
+It provides quick access to many, buy not all, of the the Libraries' article databases, as well as the catalog, and other resources.
 There are pros and cons.
 It searches a very wide range of sources.
 But your search options are somewhat limited.

 See the Home tab to learn more about searching across resources with QuickSearch.
 Once you've completed a search, one of the limits to the left of the search results will be Peer-Reviewed Journals.

 Note that QuickSearch will not search America: History & Life, the standard database for scholarly articles in North American history.
-See the middle panels.
-Searching in America: History & Life or in one of the other databases listed below, you will conduct a more targeted search and you will have a wider range of search options.
+Searching in America: History & Life or in one of the other databases listed below, you will conduct a more targeted search, and you will have a wider range of search options.

 Many of the records of the articles you find in America: History & Life and other databases will have direct links to the fulltext of the article.
 If not, click on Get It @ R. Get It @ R will (usually) provide links to fulltext outside of the database.
 If you don't see those links, click Sign-In, then Article Delivery.
 We'll provide a PDF copy, usually within a day.

 The databases listed below may also be useful.
-To see the full list of databases, from the Libraries homepage, under Resources, click Databases.
-For databases for primary sources in American history, click the "Find Primary Resources" tab above.
+To see the full list of databases, from the Libraries homepage, click Find a Database.
+For databases for primary sources in American history, click the "Find Primary Resources" tab.

 Academic Search Premier: Multidisciplinary